 Calendaring.
 It seems so simple – trivial even.
 Yet nothing is more critical to your day-to-day operations than an accurate and up-to-date calendar.
 Evaluating and understanding the types of calendars each attorney uses – and how they use them – is critical.
 Even if you’re a pencil-and-paper type of firm, practice management software provides a considerable amount of calendaring advantages that can’t be ignored.

 For starters, it gives you a centralized calendar that is backed up and allows you to choose from multiple views along with a matter-centric view.
-You can even create workflows and automated tasks that are built into each calendar view.
+You can even create tasks through workflow automation that are built into each calendar view.
 This means that all of the activities associated with meeting specific deadlines can be configured into customizable matter templates depending on individual deadlines.

 From an organizational standpoint, this results in everyone having a better idea of when a document has been prepared and when tasks have been completed.
 And if that isn’t enough visibility, users can subscribe to a specific matter feed to get alerts for every asset pertaining to that matter.
 This is great for collaborative firms or those that have a heavy workload and need help juggling a multitude of tasks.